Raptors beat Bucks 114-106; key players for both teams sit - WHIZ News

 The Bucks already had clinched the No. 1 seed in the Eastern Conference for a second straight season, and defending NBA champion Toronto was locked into the No. 2 spot, so there was little to gain for either team.

+“The other guys want to play more than they’re playing, and it’s hard to find them room sometimes,” Nurse said.
+“It’s just a numbers game.
+I believe in both of them.”

-Rookie Matt Thomas scored a season-high 22 points and Norman Powell added 21 for the Raptors.
+Norman Powell added points 21 for the Raptors, who improved to 5-1 in the restart.

-Kyle Korver scored 19 points and Khris Middleton added 17 for the Bucks.
+Kyle Korver scored 19 points and Khris Middleton added 17 for the Bucks, who fell to 2-4 since the restart.

+“Most concerning is continued not (having) the effort and execution defensively, not being who we are, being as good and committed as we are on that end of the court,” Bucks coach Mike Budenholzer said.

 TIP-INS